braughtg/DCgit/README.md

     * None

   * Error Conditions:
-    * If the configuration file for the course does not exist or has not been updated the script terminates with a suggestion to be sure that _DCgitSetup_ is run prior to use of the other scripts.
+    * If the configuration file has not been updated the script terminates with a suggestion to be sure that _DCgitSetup_ is run prior to use of the other scripts.
+    * If not run within an assignment repository the script terminates and suggests changing into an assignment directory and rerunning.

   * Behavior:
+    * The student is prompted for their GitHub password.
+      * If the password is not valid the script terminates with a message saying the password was incorrect and to try again.
     * The local repository is removed.
     * The repository on the student's GitHub is removed.
+      * _NOTE:_ For a partners, this removes the bare repository that was created, not the partner's origin repository on GitHub.

 _NOTE_: These scripts have been produced for the specific use cases involved in our course.
 They are not designed to handle every use case.
 Nor are they designed to prohibit sufficiently motivated and unethical students from working around the basic restrictions that they impose.
 The code has been released under a Creative Commons License (see below) so please feel free to adapt to your purposes.
 Pull requests that handle additional use cases or improve the robustness of the scripts in a sufficiently general way that does not impact our specific use cases are welcome and will be considered on a case-by-case basis.

-___
 ___
 ![Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png "Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License")
 ###### All textual materials used in Dickinson College COMP 130 are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/)